Token (rapper): 2017–2019: Singles and Between Somewhere

-2020–present: Signing with Atlantic Records and Pink is Better
+2020–2024: Signing with Atlantic Records and Pink Is Better

 In 2020, Goldberg founded his own label, Never Too Different, and signed a distribution deal for his label with Atlantic Records.
 In August 2020, he released the single "30 People", his first song under the newly founded label.
+In July 2021, Goldberg announced that he had directed a music video for Lil Xan, though as of 2023 the track and video have not been released by either artist.

-His debut studio album Pink Is Better was released on January 14, 2022.
+Token's debut studio album Pink Is Better was released on January 14, 2022.
 The release of his album was preceded by four singles, two solo tracks ("Chit Chat" and "Sip"), "High Heels", featuring Rico Nasty, and "IOD", featuring Lil Skies.